-Bifocal contact lenses have been developed for people who have both nearsightedness and presbyopia.
-Bifocal lenses provide correction for both near and distance vision on each lens.
+Multifocal contact lenses have been developed for people who have both nearsightedness and presbyopia.
+Multifocal lenses provide correction for both near and distance vision on each lens.

 In other cases, your doctor may recommend using reading glasses in combination with contact lenses that correct for distance vision.

 People who are generally well-suited to wearing contact lenses (hard or soft) include:

 People who perform work or play sports in which glasses are inconvenient or dangerous often choose contacts over glasses.

 Contact lenses may not be a good choice if you: